chainer/chainer/guide.md

 ### What does the C++ interface look like?

 It is almost identical to the Python interface with a 1-to-1 mapping.
-The binding layer is thin and many of the types defined in C++ have Python equivalent class.
+The binding layer is thin and many of the types defined in C++ have Python equivalent classes.
 The bindings are defined [here](https://github.com/pfnet/chainerx/tree/master/chainerx_cc/chainerx/python).